Call:(08) 9250 4575

 Most varieties available here seem to be greener stemmed rather than deep red in colour.
 From what I have been able to research this is due to (a) green stemmed varieties being more prolific growers, and thus easier for commercial propagation/cultivation, and (b) flavour.
 Apparently darker red stems = more tartness.
 People have told me age of the plant and the amount of sun it’s grown in also can affect colouration – I’d love to hear any other theories that may be out there!??
 Personally, I grow it for that intense flavour, whatever the colour!
 (I know of a lady who adds (natural) red food colouring to hers when she cooks it!)
 There is certainly nothing “wrong” with green rhubarb stems, and they are not unripe – a common misconception.

 When picking rhubarb stems, break them away downwards.
-Don’t cut the stems as this causes rot, and you can lose the whole plant.
+Remove them carefully so as not to damage the crown Don’t cut the stems as this causes rot, and you can lose the whole plant.
 (I have proved this from unfortunate personal experience!)

 Reasonably hardy (providing they are situated well in good soil) – they can handle frosts, and are fairly disease resistant, although some fungal problems eg. Downy mildew (usually due to damp conditions and poor airflow) can occur.
 Snails and slugs can also damage stems.